 Combined Sewer Overflows (CSOs) are discharges from Combined Sewer Systems (CSSs).
 CSSs are sewers that were designed many decades ago to collect rainwater and snowmelt runoff, domestic sewage, and industrial wastewater in the same pipe.
 CSSs are no longer permitted in New Jersey for new communities, but many older cities in the State continue to operate existing CSSs.
-Two permittees (North Bergen Municipal Utilities Authority or NBMUA and the Town of Guttenberg) own separate portions of one hydraulically connected combined sewer system.
-These collection systems flow to the Woodcliff Sewage Treatment Plant (STP), which is owned by the NBMUA.
-These subject permit renewals are issued to NBMUA-Woodcliff STP and the Town of Guttenberg, respectively, and serve to assess compliance with the Federal CSO Control Policy and N.J.A.C.
+The above referenced permittees own portions of the hydraulically connected combined sewer system which flows to the PVSC.
+These subject NJPDES permit renewals are issued to the above referenced permittees and serve to assess compliance with the Federal CSO Control Policy and N.J.A.C.
 7:14A-11, Appendix C.